-The program requires all applicants to have one full year of ICU experience in order to be invited to interview with the Program Administrators.
+The program requires all applicants to have one full year of ICU experience in order to be invited to interview with the track's administrators.
 Critical care experience must be obtained in a critical care area within the United States, its territories, or a U.S. military hospital outside of the United States.
 A critical care area is defined as one where, on a routine basis, the registered professional nurse manages one or more of the following: invasive hemodynamic monitors (such as pulmonary artery catheter, CVP, arterial); cardiac assist devices; mechanical ventilation; and vasoactive drips.
 The critical care areas include intensive care units.
 Those who have experience in other areas may be considered provided they can demonstrate competence with invasive monitoring, ventilators, and critical care pharmacology.

-Surgical or Cardiac ICUs are preferred and Pediatric ICU in a large Children’s Hospital is also acceptable.
+Surgical or Cardiac ICUs are preferred and Pediatric ICU in a large children’s hospital is also acceptable.
 ER experience must be in a large trauma center in order to be considered.
 PACU experience would only be considered if the critically ill patients (Open heart, neuro, AAA’s etc.) do not go directly to ICU after surgery.
 During this experience, the applicant nurse is to have developed critical decision making and psychomotor skills, competency in patient assessment, and the ability to use and interpret advanced monitoring techniques.

-Applicants to the DNP Nurse Anesthesia program who earned a cumulative BSN grade point average (GPA) of 3.4 or greater on a 4.0 scale are not required to submit GRE test results.
+Applicants to the DNP Nurse Anesthesia track who earned a cumulative BSN grade point average (GPA) of 3.4 or greater on a 4.0 scale are not required to submit GRE test results.
 Applicants who earned a GPA of less than 3.4 must submit GRE test results.

 The first 2 semesters are spent completing DNP core course requirements.
 Clinical rotations begin in the Fall of the first year.
 When clinical rotations begin, students have frequent classes on many topics during the day and Villanova DNP core courses in the evening 1-2 days a week (If a student does not elect to take any core courses, beforehand).
 This makes for a busy schedule.
 Some weeks students might have 2-3 anesthesia exams, papers, presentations, lectures, and other projects.
 The clinical rotations begin 2 days per week in November and class is held the other 3 days per week.
 By June of the 2nd year, clinical rotations are 4 days per week and class is one day per week.
 Students begin clinical rotations with basic cases, focusing on learning and implementing the basics of a proper room setup, anesthesia machine checks, and developing an anesthetic plan of care.
 Different students many have different workloads.
 The DNP project courses begin in the Spring of the second year and continue until the summer of the third year, when students will focus on board preparation.
 Students eventually master the art of time management and find a balance for themselves between school, clinical, and personal life.